sanjeetkumaritoutlook/mean-stack-example/README.md

 ✅  Hash Passwords Before Saving in MongoDB, bcrypt is hashing passwords

+## JWT is used for authentication and authorization.
+Here's the typical flow:

+✅ Step-by-Step JWT Authentication Flow

+1️⃣ User logs in (POST /api/auth/login) by providing a username and password.

+2️⃣ Server verifies credentials and generates a JWT token signed with JWT_SECRET.

+3️⃣ Server sends the JWT to the frontend (React/Angular/Vue) as a response

+4️⃣F rontend stores the JWT (usually in localStorage or sessionStorage).

+5️⃣ On subsequent requests, the frontend sends the token in the Authorization header: Authorization Bearer

+6️⃣  Server validates the token on protected routes (employees, dashboard, etc.).

+7️⃣ If valid, access is granted.
+If invalid or expired, the user is logged out.

 ## first is a standalone server that updates mongodb students